Organising indoor training sessions

 Government advice does allow people to remove face coverings to help with communication in education settings.
 This would apply to Girlguiding trainers if they feel they need to remove their mask while leading sessions.

 - There are no specific government guidelines on numbers allowed.
 But you must limit numbers based on allowing space for social distancing in your venue.
 We recommend you keep group sizes small.

 - Make sure you have an up-to-date register and contact details, in case you are contacted by a contract tracing service.
-Details should be kept for 21 days.
-We recommend the person commissions the training manages this information.
+Details should be kept for 1 month.
+We recommend the person who commissions the training manages this information.

 - If you are hiring a venue, then you may need to provide contact details for their own test and trace or contact tracing policies.